KeithDHedger/YadQt/README.md

 **System tray icon examples**

 Left click for balloon message, right click for menu.

+If --allow restart is set and --data is a path to a file a 'Restart' item is added after the 'Quit' item in the context menu to restart the traynenu ( with possible different data in the file ).
 ````console
 yadqt --type=traymenu --title="Run Apps" --icon=system-run --data="XTerm|xterm|xterm|Open Google|google-chrome|xdg-open https://www.google.com|New Email|mail_new|xdg-email" --timeout=1000
 YadQt/resources/examples/trayexample.sh